MacRumors encourages everyone who is eligible to take three important steps:

 A single organ and tissue donor can save up to 8 lives!

-Because the donor and recipient must having matching tissue types (blood antigens), you may be the only person who is a match for a particular patient who would not otherwise survive their disease.
-That's why it's so important to register as many people as possible to give patients a chance of finding a match.
-Chances are that you'll never become a match and be asked to donate bone marrow, but wouldn't you like to have that chance if you were the only one who could save someone's life?
+Because the donor and recipient must have matching tissue types (blood antigens), you may be the only person who is a match for a particular patient who would not otherwise survive their disease.
+That's why it's so important to register as many people as possible, to give patients a chance of finding a match.
+Chances are that you won't become a match and be asked to donate bone marrow or stem cells, but wouldn't you like to have that chance if you were the only one who could save someone's life?

 Registering to be an organ and tissue donor